jason-boenjamin/cse15l-lab-reports/lab3.md

 - ***Command 4, one example***

 ```
-[cs15lfa23ae@ieng6-201]:docsearch:676$ grep -rn "murder" ./technical/911report/
-./technical/911report/chapter-2.txt:12:                declared war against God and his messenger, they called for the murder of any
-./technical/911report/chapter-2.txt:156:                even unprovoked mass murder as righteous defense of an embattled faith.
-Many
-./technical/911report/chapter-2.txt:273:                as unbelievers," because of their readiness to demonize and murder those with whom
-./technical/911report/chapter-2.txt:275:                like most other human beings, are repelled by mass murder and barbarism whatever
-./technical/911report/chapter-2.txt:378:                Jersey City, he distributed messages calling for the murder of unbelievers.
-./technical/911report/chapter-3.txt:1634:                tracking down Mir Amal Kansi, the Pakistani gunman who had murdered two CIA
-./technical/911report/chapter-7.txt:939:                suspect criminal behavior, let alone a terrorist plot to commit mass murder.
+[cs15lfa23ae@ieng6-201]:docsearch:679$ grep -rw "BMPR-IA mRNA" ./technical/biomed/
+./technical/biomed/1477-7827-1-9.txt:          Expression of BMPR-IA mRNA
+./technical/biomed/1477-7827-1-9.txt:          The BMPR-IA mRNA was ubiquitously expressed in the
+./technical/biomed/1477-7827-1-9.txt:          The potential importance of oocyte BMPR-IA mRNA is
+./technical/biomed/1477-7827-1-9.txt:          primary follicle development the levels of BMPR-IA mRNA
+./technical/biomed/1477-7827-1-9.txt:          of the dominant follicle, BMPR-IA mRNA was abundantly
+./technical/biomed/1477-7827-1-9.txt:          BMPR-IA mRNA was highly expressed (Fig. 7I,7J).
+./technical/biomed/1477-7827-1-9.txt:          of BMPR-IA mRNA were expressed as it underwent
+./technical/biomed/1477-7827-1-9.txt:          luteinization and luteolysis.
+In the theca, BMPR-IA mRNA
 ```
-- As shown above, `grep -rn` followed by the given string to search for and the directory recursively searches for the given string.
-The terminal output is the directory, filename, line number, and the contents of that line.
-This is most likely the best command to use since it tells you the most important information you need.
+- As shown above, `grep -r1` followed by the given string to search for and the directory recursively searches for the given string.
+The terminal output is the directory, filename,and the contents of that line, without the line number.
+This can be useful for smaller directories, if only the file names matter.

 - ***Command 5, one example***
 ```